 The mockery

-The mockery is one of the most popular anti pattern across developers, as it seems that everyone has had some experience mocking code to test.
-The first idea, of mocking is simple: avoid external code to focus on what you want to test.
-Therefore, mocking has it’s own naming and categories that makes it unique and at the same time tricky to use them correctly.
+The mockery is one of the most popular anti-patterns across developers, as it seems that everyone has had some experience mocking code to test.
+The first idea of mocking is simple: avoid external code to focus on what you want to test.
+Therefore, mocking has its own naming and categories that make it unique and at the same time tricky to use them correctly.

-For example, [1] and [2], classifies the mocks family in different types: dummies, spies, fakes and stubs (I also wrote a list based on his blog post).
+For example, (Fowler, 2022) and (Bob), 2022) classify the mocks family into different types: dummies, spies, fakes, and stubs (I also wrote a list based on his blog post).
 Uncle Bob refers to “True mocks” whereas Martin Fowler refers to “Test double”.
-Uncle Bob explains that “mocks” got spread as it is easier to say: “I will mock that”, “can you mock this”?
+Uncle Bob explains that “mocks” spread as it is easier to say “I will mock that” or “can you mock this”.

 If you like to know a bit of the history behind that, this paper can help out on how mocks were conceived and also this blog post.

-The difference between those are important, because we, as developers, have the habit to call everything a mock, thus misleading sometimes what we want to mean, spring.io goes even further avoiding the debate about if we should use mocks or not (referring to the Classical and the London school of TDD) - I will do the same, this is a discussion that deserves a blog post itself.
-Martin Fowler also wrote about this very same subject [3] and agrees that for a while he also thought about mocks and stubs being the same.
+The difference between those is important because we, as developers, have the habit of calling everything a mock, which can sometimes be misleading about what we mean.
+Spring.io goes even further, avoiding the debate about whether we should use mocks or not (referring to the Classical and the London school of TDD).
+I will do the same, as this is a discussion that deserves a blog post of its own.
+Martin Fowler also wrote about this very same subject (Fowler, 2022) and agrees that for a while he also thought about mocks and stubs being the same.

 On the other hand, The mockery refers to the same definition as Uncle Bob, referring to all mocks.
-To make things clear, let’s split the anti pattern in two parts, the first, is the excessive number of mocks needed to test a class, for example - it’s also related to the Excessive Setup.
+To make things clear, let’s split the anti-pattern into two parts.
+The first is the excessive number of mocks needed to test a class, for example.
+This is also related to the Excessive Setup.

-The second part is, testing the mock instead of its interaction with the code under testing.
-For example, if we have the following code, that is an interaction with a payment gateway.
+The second part is testing the mock instead of its interaction with the code under test.
+For example, if we have the following code that represents an interaction with a payment gateway.

 /**